MiCA

 1. A list of the Member States in which the CASP intends to provide the services;

-2. The starting date of the intended provision of the services;
+3. The starting date of the intended provision of the services; and

-3. A list of all other activities carried out by the CASP that are not covered by MiCA;
+4. A list of all other activities carried out by the CASP that are not covered by MiCA.

 MiCA includes a number of rules that apply to all CASPs, such as organisational requirements and prudential requirements.
 In addition, specific requirements are included per service that can be offered by a CASP.
 MiCA also distinguishes between three classes of CASPs.
 Based on this, minimum capital requirements are set for a CASP.